subhm07/blog/_posts/2014-3--Daily_Routine.md

 ![_config.yml]({{ site.baseurl }}/images/shubh.png)

+Kumar Shubham specialized in analysis tools covering Network Security, Defence Network, Python, Firewalls, Ops, and Engineering.
+His knowledge includes InfoSec, SOC, Incident Response, Data Privacy, Splunk, Malware Analysis, and analytical abilities with Wazuh.
+Passionate about securing data and networks, he aims to bring his expertise to a team focused on innovation, collaboration, and excellence in cybersecurity.

 In today’s world, breaking free from the constraints of societal norms—often referred to as "escaping the Matrix"—requires a carefully crafted routine that optimizes both your mental and physical state.
 This scientifically-backed plan provides the tools and discipline needed to achieve independence, build resilience, and master the art of self-control.

-## Daily Routine for the 'Top G' Mindset
+## Daily Routine for the G Mindset
+## Age Group
+- 24-30

 ### 5:00 AM - 6:00 AM: Morning Routine & Meditation
 - **Hydration:** Start the day with a glass of water to enhance cognitive performance (Adan, 2012).